The St. Croix Sea Turtle Project

 Volunteer signup (We’ll contact you as positions need to be filled).

-We had our first sea turtle activity of 2023 on 4 January.
+We had our first sea turtle activity of 2024 in the refuge on 7 January.
 Weekly updates to St. Croix nest counts will be posted here.
 You can find Sandy Point National Wildlife Refuge totals on the top of the page (and on the sign at the refuge gate).
-Please check back often here, or follow us on Facebook (@stxleatherbacks) and Instagram (#stxturtles) for regular postings.
+Please check back often here or follow us on Facebook (@stxleatherbacks) and Instagram (#stxturtles) for regular postings.

 DONATIONS KEEP US GOING!
 Our project operates completely on grants and donations.
 We are happy to receive any amount to help our conservation and sea turtle monitoring work.
 Donations from the public directly support young conservation students, volunteers and graduate students and are tax-deductible.